LukasPrader/BscThesis_Physics_uibk/notebook.md

 ### 17/03/24
 Notation was simplified and made more clear in the first part of the notebook, as well as rudimentary citation.
 There is apparently a feature of jupyter allowing bibtex citation, but getting it to work seems not trivial.

+### 18/03/24
+After the next meeting, some notation was again made more clear.

+### 19/03/24
+A small function calculating the entropy rate for a stationary MP using (Elements of Information Theory, Cover&Thomas) was implemented.
+It will have to be expanded to be able to use both numerical and symbolic inputs